yonaka/SearchWordsSQL/README.md

 * A pair of double quotation marks `""` specifies words inside containing spaces to be treated as a word.
 You can escape with a backslash.

 ## API Documentation
 Run makedoc.sh and see ./doc/index.html.
+Also there are [online documents](http://yonaka.github.io/SearchWordsSQL/doc/).

 ## License
 LGPLv3.
 See COPYING.LESSER.